Reaz2020/visa-world-client/README.md

 Custom loading components implemented across all pages where data fetching occurs.
 This includes adding visas, viewing applications, and removing or editing user-added visas.

+- To run and test it , someone needs to clone the repo and install dependencies like  express and node